What is public intoxication?

 Public intoxication, otherwise known as public drunkenness, drunk and disorderly, intoxicated in public, or drunk in public, is controlled by both local ordinances and state law.

-While public intoxication laws will vary slightly among jurisdiction, if an individual is in a public place, voluntarily becomes or appears to be visibly intoxicated, and acts in a way that endangers himself or others, or otherwise infringes on another’s individual or property rights, this is generally enough to obtain a public intoxication conviction.
+While public intoxication laws will vary slightly among jurisdiction, if an individual is in a public place, voluntarily becomes or appears to exhibit visible signs of intoxication, and the intoxicated person acts in a way that endangers himself or other people, or otherwise infringes on another’s individual or property rights, a police officer can detain them.

 Obstructing public walkways while visibly intoxicated can also lead to a public intoxication charge.
 In some jurisdictions, simply annoying other individuals while intoxicated in public can be grounds for a public intoxication charge.

-Public intoxication charges are not limited to individuals under the influence of alcohol.
-Being under the influence of drugs, including over-the-counter medication or prescription medication, can also lead to a charge of public intoxication.
+Public intoxication charges are not limited to individuals under the influence of alcoholic beverages.
+Being under the influence of drugs, including over-the-counter medication or a prescription narcotic drug, can also lead to an arrest, being charged with the criminal offense of public intoxication, and a trip to the county jail.

-However, unlike other alcohol and drug-related crimes, such as driving under the influence, specific levels of intoxication are not needed to convict for the crime of public intoxication: an individual can be charged with public intoxication when he is or appears to be visibly intoxicated, no matter the level of drugs or alcohol in his system.
+However, unlike other alcohol and drug-related crimes, such as driving under the influence, specific levels of intoxication are not needed to convict for the crime of public intoxication.
+An individual can be charged with public intoxication when he is or appears to be in a visibly intoxicated condition, no matter the level of drugs or alcohol in their system.
+The odor of alcohol can be enough to start the process.

 What are possible defenses to a public intoxication charge?

 When arrested for public intoxication, the individual can fight the charge by a showing of one or several public intoxication defenses.
 One defense to public intoxication is based on the voluntariness of intoxication.
 In other words, in order to be convicted of public intoxication, an individual must have ingested the drugs or alcohol willfully, or voluntarily.
-If an individual is unknowingly drugged, or otherwise involuntarily ingests drugs or alcohol, this is a complete defense to a public intoxication charge.
+If an individual is unknowingly drugged, or otherwise involuntarily ingests an intoxicant, these circumstances offer a complete defense in public intoxication law.

-While laws will vary depending on jurisdiction, simply being drunk in public is usually not illegal.
-Many individuals have alcoholic drinks and will get drunk in bars, clubs or restaurants.
-Generally, to get charged with public intoxication, the individual’s behavior has to put him or someone else’s safety at risk, or otherwise infringe on someone else’s rights.
-If the individual can show (through witnesses) that his behavior did not meet the level necessary to be arrested for public intoxication, this also can be a defense to the charge of public intoxication.
+While laws will vary depending on the jurisdiction, simply being drunk in public is usually not illegal.
+Many individuals have alcoholic drinks and get drunk in bars, clubs, or restaurants.
+Generally, to be charged with public intoxication, the individual’s behavior has to put them or someone else’s safety at risk, or otherwise infringe on someone else’s rights.
+If the individual can show (through witnesses) that their behavior did not meet the level necessary to be arrested for public intoxication, this also can be a defense to the charge of public intoxication.
+These charges are, to some degree, at the discretion of the on-site law enforcement officer.

-Being in public is also a necessary element of the crime of public intoxication.
-This means that if the police arrest an individual for public intoxication while she is in a private home, or in a hotel room, the individual can fight the charge since she was not in public.
+Being in public is also one of the necessary elements of the crime of public intoxication.
+This means that if the police arrest an individual for public intoxication while in a private residence or a hotel room, the individual can fight the charge since they were not in public.
 However, public does not necessarily mean that an individual be in an area where the general public frequents.
 Public can also be defined as common areas in apartment buildings, or just outside a privately owned residence.
+So while an officer should not force you out of your home, this legal defense does not work if you voluntarily step out onto public streets.

 Get Legal Help Today